 When a pixel's value varies over time, it can be corrected using spatial denoising methods since $\epsilon_{n, m}$ is independent of $\epsilon_{k,l}, \forall k \neq n, l \neq m$.
-However, if all the pixel values at a particular time are uniformly changing (as is the case when the atmospheric pressure changes), then temporal information needs to be considered to filter out the noise.
-The temporal information can be characterized by the image brightness over time.
+However, suppose all the pixel values at a particular time are uniformly changing (as is the case when the atmospheric pressure changes).
+In that case, temporal information needs to be considered to filter out the noise.
+The image's brightness can characterize the temporal information over time.
 For instance, a simple measure of brightness, $B \in \mathbb{R}^T$, is a sequence of averages of frames (of size $M$-by-$N$) in a video of length $T$, $X \in \mathbb{R}^{M \times N \times T}$: $ B_t = 1/(MN) \sum_{m=0}^M \sum_{n=0}^N X_{m,n,t}. $ In some applications, the image brightness may remain constant throughout the measurement of the signal.
 In such a case, the average image brightness, $\bar{B} \in \mathbb{R}$ can be calculated and the image brightness at time $t$ must be corrected to meet this average, $X_{m,n,t}^* = X_{m,n,t} - B_t + \bar{B}$.
 This requires knowing a certain functional form of brightness over time.
 For instance, if the form is linear, then we can use least-squares fit to find the most likely brightness at a time, $\bar{B}_t \in \mathbb{R}^T$.
-However, in mass/thickness contrast imaging, the amount of corroded area directly determines the brightness of the image.
+However, in mass/thickness contrast imaging, the amount of corroded area directly determines the image's brightness.
 Since the corrosion growth rate is the quantity that we aim to estimate from the data, the functional form of $B$ is unknown.
 In this situation, we may need to infer the brightness $\bar{B}_t$ without making any assumptions on its parametric form.
-One possibility is to fit a univariate smoothing function, e.g., a spline function, to the data, which is a piece-wise third-order polynomial and commonly used in statistical smoothing.
-The smoothness of the spline is controlled by the maximum second-order derivative at the edges of the intervals and the optimal ``smoothness'' can be determined by performing cross-validation on the regularization parameter \cite{craven_smoothing_1979,friedman2001elements}.
+One possibility is to fit a univariate smoothing function, e.g., a spline function, to the data, a piece-wise third-order polynomial that is commonly used in statistical smoothing.
+The smoothness of the spline is controlled by the maximum second-order derivative at the edges of the intervals.
+The optimal ``smoothness'' can be determined by performing cross-validation on the regularization parameter \cite{craven1978smoothing,friedman2001elements}.